 No.1: The G3TPW from Steve Webb is the original design of the Cobwebb.
 The elements are folded dipoles with open ends, usually made from figure 8 speaker wire.
 Exactly in the middle of the folded dipoles, the two parts of the dipole are interconnected.
 This shorting point creates a kind of T-match to bring the impedance to 50 ohms.

 No.2: The G3TXQ variant from Steve Hunt (sk), also called Cobweb (with one letter ‘b’), uses open dipoles, single wires.
-The impedance is brought to 50 ohm by means of a 1:4 balun.
-It is the most commonly built or purchased Cobweb.
+The impedance is brought to 50 ohm by means of a 4:1 balun.
+It is the most commonly built or purchased Cobweb and commercially available variant (like MFJ, EAntenna).

-No.3: I call the third variant the Haloweb.
+No.3: I call this third variant the Multiband Square Halo, based on the classic Halo design.
 It uses closed-ended folded dipoles, also from figure 8 speaker wire.
 This is the same principle as the classic Halo antenna, known from VHF.
 The impedance of this variant is 50 ohms and therefore does not need matching.
-Thanks to rhe closed-ended folded dipoles, the Haloweb offers about 15% more bandwith over the G3TXQ Cobweb.
+Thanks to the closed-ended folded dipoles, the Square Halo offers about 15% more bandwith over the G3TXQ Cobweb.

 I built all three variants.
 They are almost identical in construction.
 The G3TPW is the most challenging in terms of tuning.
-That is because in addition to tuning by means of the lengths also the shorting points have to be moved.
+That is because in addition to tuning by means of the element lengths, also the shorting points have to be moved.
 The G3TXQ is a lot easier to tune, but in terms of bandwidth the G3TPW offers about 15% more bandwith.
-The variant with the best of both worlds is the Haloweb.
-This Cobwebb variant combines the bandwidth of the G3TPW, with the ease of tuning of the G3TXQ.
-In the end I stuck with the concept of the Haloweb.
+The variant with probably the best of both worlds is the Square Halo.
+This Cobwebb variant combines the bandwidth of the G3TPW, with the ease of tuning like the G3TXQ.

 Choose between Phone and CW section of the band